At 2,500 sq ft, the unit’s behavior matters more than the label.

 If those conditions exist, lean toward the larger capacity.

-If you are still diagnosing whether moisture is the problem, review the wet-side overview.
+If you are still diagnosing whether moisture is the real problem, start with the too much moisture in your home overview.

 When to Size Up